drflorianberger/TopicsInPhysics/book/week1/randomvar.md

 P(H) = \frac{\mbox{number of heads}}{\mbox{number of all flips}}.
 $$

-Is there a difference between tossing 100 coins at the same time and evaluate how many disply heads, and flipping one coin a 100 times?
+Is there a difference between tossing 100 coins at the same time and evaluate how many display heads, and flipping one coin a 100 times?

 ### The mean value

-If we cannot predict the futur value of a random variable, maybe we can say something about the expected mean?
+If we cannot predict the future value of a random variable, maybe we can say something about the expected mean?

 Let's consider a fair die.
 What is the probability to toss a $1$?